tehuanmelo/ft_printf/README.md

 # printf
-Second project from 42 School, my own version of printf function. (in progress ...)
+Second project from 42 School, my own version of printf function.

+-- in progress ...